codename11/secrep/README.md

 # Api for security / monitoring companies

 ## An api for security / monitoring persons and vehicles entering and leaving facilities.
-Very cusomizable.
+Very customizable.

 ### Endpoints:

 #### Authentication routes:

  - Register user: `api/register`, method is `POST`.
 Has these fields: name, email, password, password_confirmation.
+All of them are required.
 It's `formData`.

  - Login user: `api/login`, method is `POST`.
 Has these fields: email and password.
+All of them are required.
 It's `formData`.

  - Logout user: `api/logout`, method is `POST`.
 It doesn't have any fields.
 It's `formData`.